pine3ree/p3-mezzio-controller/README.md

 will have dependencies so it muste me defined in the container configuration along with its factory.

-####TODO:
+#### TODO:

 - Add strategy to pass request attributes as arguments into the target controller-method
-- Add strategy to allow null, string, array return values from the controller-methods and build appropriate response based on  the return type
+- Add strategy to allow null, string, array, xml, etc... return values from the controller-methods and build appropriate response based on  the return type.